If you are looking to create your online courses, you will need to decide what kind of website you would use to host and build it.

 Members can also access marketing tools for acquiring, managing, and motivating their subscribers through a subscription-based payment model.

 This platform offers a lot of benefits to both creators and people who subscribe to their Patreon account as they can see where their donations are going, while creators have a place of creative freedom.
 Supporters also get access to benefits like exclusive access and engaging experiences.

 Course creators can use Patreon to set up monthly payment tiers which give access to different levels of content to their supporters.

-It also allows you to create a profile fairly easily and give different options to promote your work.
+It also allows you to create a profile fairly easily and give different options to promote your digital products and other work.
 It also has a helpful network effect as Patreon account holders are able to search all creators and creators can target them with special offers.

 Having said that, Patreon does not offer the customization and flexibility that membership course sites offer.
 Course creators may not be able to create a template for their courses the way they want nor display the content in all the formats they prefer.

-There are also certain problems associated with Patreon that does not make it a very reliable site for a person for whom course creation is an integral part of his business.
+There are also certain problems associated with Patreon that do not make it a very reliable site for a person for whom course creation is an integral part of his business.

 Problems With Patreon Today

 Patreon is known as one of the pioneers of the subscription-based crowdfunding model.